 Innovation, Development, and Improvements Must Be Customer-Driven (or Informed)

 Leaders are constantly making decisions about how to run the business.
-Shouldn’t customer input help guide decision making?
+Shouldn’t customer input help guide decision-making?
 Surprisingly, this is not something innate to many companies.
 One concept adopted by Amazon is to place an empty chair in every strategy strategic meeting.
-This chair represents the customer and stands as reminder that the impact on the customer should be a primary consideration in every decision.
+This chair represents the customer and stands as a reminder that the impact on the customer should be a primary consideration in every decision.

-At our lunch, several companies shared their approaches for ensuring customers’ remain the forefront of their decision-making with programs such as executive sponsor programs and business mapping exercises.
+At our lunch, several companies shared their approaches for ensuring customers remain at the forefront of their decision-making with programs such as executive sponsor programs and business mapping exercises.

 Understand the Customer Journey and “Moments of Truth”

 It’s interesting to us how few companies actually think about this in a formal way.
 What are the steps in the journey that your customers go through?
 Are there breakdowns from one phase of the engagement to another?
 A customer journey mapping exercise can highlight opportunities for improvement or identify where to smooth out the process to reduce any friction customers may experience.